Jaycode88/ecofriendlynetwork/TESTING.md

 This leaves a file within the project named ".coverage"(do not delete it yet)

 To Generate the HTML report the command ``coverage html `` is used, This creates a HTML report from the ".coverage" file previously mentioned..
 You will find the Report in a new directory in your project named "htmlcov" it is a file named "index.html".
-(It is best to not push the htmlcov directory to your repo, Add to .gitignore)
+(It is best to not push the htmlcov directory to your repo, Add it to .gitignore instead)

 #### Results

 I  managed to reach coverage of 78% In a real world scenario in which I had a Little more time to complete I would of liked to Reach 100% coverage.
-To view the full Testing report, please [download the PDF](documentation/pythoncoveragereport.pdf).
+To view the full Testing report, please [Click Here](documentation/pythoncoveragereport.pdf).

 ## Bugs
 ### Fixed Bugs